Tochemey/distcache/README.md

 - **TLS Support**: `DistCache` comes bundled with TLS support.
 All nodes must share the same root Certificate Authority (CA) to ensure a successful handshake.
   TLS can be enabled in the [config](./config.go) with the option `WithTLS` method.
 This method allows you to configure both the TLS server and client settings.
   The TLS configuration is essential for enabling secure communication between nodes.

+## ⚙️ Engine

+All the above features is powered by the DistCache [Engine](./engine.go) which provides a set of utility methods for interacting with the cache efficiently:

+### Core Methods

+- `Put(ctx context.Context, keyspace string, entry *Entry) error`: stores a single key/value pair in the cache.
+- `PutMany(ctx context.Context, keyspace string, entries []*Entry) error`: stores multiple key/value pairs in the cache
+- `Get(ctx context.Context, keyspace string, key string) (*KV, error)`: retrieves a specific key/value pair from the cache.
+- `Delete(ctx context.Context, keyspace string, key string) error`: Delete removes a specific key/value pair from the cache.
+- `DeleteMany(ctx context.Context, keyspace string, keys []string) error`: DeleteMany removes multiple key/value pairs from the cache.

+### KeySpace Management

+- `DeleteKeySpace(ctx context.Context, keyspace string) error`: delete a given keySpace from the cache.
+- `DeleteKeyspaces(ctx context.Context, keyspaces []string) error`: removes multiple keyspaces from the cache.
+- `KeySpaces() []string`: returns the list of available KeySpaces from the cache.

+The DistCache Engine is designed to optimize cache interactions, ensuring high performance and scalability across various workloads in the cluster.

 ## 📝 How It Works